bigmlcom/flatline/user-manual.md

     (percentile-label <field-designator> <label-0> ... <label-n>)
 ```

-The first one, `percentile`, which you the value a numeric field must
+The first one, `percentile`, gives you the value that a numeric field
-have to be in the given population fraction.
-Thus, you could use, for
+must have in order to be in the given population fraction.
+Thus, you
-instance, the following predicate in a filter to remove outliers:
+could use, for instance, the following predicate in a filter to remove
+outliers:

 ```
      (<= (percentile "age" 0.5) (f "age") (percentile "age" 0.95))